puja279/puja279/README.md

 ## Hi there, I'm Puja Maharana 👋
-### Python Backend Developer | API Developer 🚀
+### Python Backend Developer | API Developer | Software Engineer🚀

 ---

 ## 👩‍💻 About Me

-I am a passionate Python Backend Developer with **1 year of hands-on internship experience** in building scalable backend systems and APIs.
+I am a passionate Developer with **1 year of hands-on internship experience** in building scalable backend systems and APIs.

 I enjoy solving real-world problems using clean code, best practices, and efficient backend architecture.
 I am continuously learning and improving my skills in backend engineering and system design.